Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Preliminaries on stochastic integrals and stochastic differential equations

-is a connection rule. \end{ex} Let $(M,g)$ be a Riemannian manifold.
-We denote by $C_g$ the set of connection rules $\gamma$ which satisfy the following: for all $x,y\in M$, $\exp_x t\gamma (x,y),\ t\in [0,1]$ is a minimal geodesic connecting $x$ and $y$.
-If $M$ is a strongly convex Riemannian manifold, $\gamma \in C_g$ can be written as \eqref{conne3def} in \eref{conne3}.
-In general, as we can observe it in the next theorem, if $(M,g)$ is a complete connected Riemannian manifold, we can take a connection rule $\gamma$ such that $\gamma (x,y)$ is an initial velocity of a minimal geodesic connecting $x$ and $y$ for all $x,y\in M$ even though the cut locus is not empty.
+In general, as we can observe it in the \pref{connection} below, if $(M,g)$ is a complete connected Riemannian manifold, we can take a connection rule $\gamma$ such that $\gamma (x,y)$ is an initial velocity of a minimal geodesic connecting $x$ and $y$ for all $x,y\in M$ even though the cut locus is not empty.
 We use the notion $\| \cdot\|$ as the norm with respect to the Riemannian metric. \begin{prop} Let $(M,g)$ be a complete and connected Riemannian manifold.
 Then $C_g \neq \varnothing$. \end{prop} \begin{proof} Let $\pi :UM \to M$ be a unit tangent bundle.
 Define $t:UM\to [0,\infty]$ by